 Svante Arrhenius was a Swedish electrochemist who, in 1895, predicted that manmade carbon dioxide emissions would dramatically transform Earth's climate.
 You and I live in the future he saw coming.
-So far, the 21st century has witnessed 17 of the 18 hottest years on record.
+So far, the last five years (2014-2018) have been the five hottest years ever recorded.
 And just as Arrhenius suspected, the main cause of this warming trend is all the CO2 we keep pumping into the atmosphere.
 The scale of the problem is jaw-dropping: In the year 2017 alone, human beings unleashed 36.8 billion metric tons — or 40.5 billion U.S. tons — of this world-altering greenhouse gas.

 Much of the blame falls on our transportation infrastructure.
 Around 20 percent of global CO2 emissions are made by cars, trucks, airplanes and other vehicles.
 Wouldn't it be nice if we could pull CO2 out of thin air and incorporate it into a new kind of vehicular fuel that's better for the environment?

 We may be ready to start doing that.
-Today, the energy research journal Joule published a study led by Harvard professor David Keith.
-An experimental physicist and public policy expert, Keith founded the company Carbon Engineering in 2009.
+The energy research journal Joule published a study led by Harvard professor David Keith.
+An experimental physicist and public policy expert, Keith founded the company Carbon Engineering (CE) in 2009.
 The organization's mission is to "develop and commercialize technology that captures industrial-scale quantities of CO2 directly from the air."